piyushpandita92/pydes/README.md

 # pydes
+This module is called pydes.

 Multi-objective Stochastic Bayesian Optimization with Quantified Uncertainties on the Pareto Frontier.

 This package was used in following paper, demonstrating the details of the methodology:

 Pandita, Piyush, Ilias Bilionis, Jitesh Panchal, B. P. Gautham, Amol Joshi, and Pramod Zagade.
 "STOCHASTIC MULTIOBJECTIVE OPTIMIZATION ON A BUDGET: APPLICATION TO MULTIPASS WIRE DRAWING WITH QUANTIFIED UNCERTAINTIES."
 International Journal for Uncertainty Quantification 8, no. 3 (2018).

-This module is called pydes. number

 It needs the support of the following PYTHON packages.
 1. pyDOE
 2. GPy